Code of Community Standards

 This rule prohibits, but is not limited to:

-- Use and/or possession of alcohol by persons not of legal drinking age.
+- Use and/or possession of alcohol by persons less than the legal drinking age.

-- Use and/or possession of alcohol in any freshman living area, regardless of one's age.
+- Use and/or possession of alcohol in any first-year living area, regardless of one's age.
 This restriction applies to all students of Lycoming College, their guests, and members of their families.

-- Providing alcohol to a person less than the legal drinking age.
+- Providing alcohol, either directly or indirectly, to a person less than the legal drinking age.

 - Possession of excessive quantities of alcohol in apartments, suites, and/or individual rooms or by any one person, group or organization.
 It is not permitted to have kegs, beer balls, or similar bulk containers; and may also include quantity of beer, wine and distilled beverages given the situation and number of people involved.